Botanical Name: Commiphora molmol, Commiphora abbysinica, Commiphora myrrha

 Powdered myrrh is used in Germany to treat throat and mouth inflammation.

 It is also used on external injuries to reduce swelling.
-Applied directly to teeth, it can also help ease the pain of toothache.
+Applied directly to teeth, it can also help ease the pain of a toothache.

 It is also believed that the use of myrrh promotes healing, making it a popular ingredient in veterinary salves.